szf2020/IoT-Gateway-ESP32-Arduino/README.md

 ## Features
   1. WiFi connectivity to sync with server
-  2. Modbus RS485 port to collect data from client devices
+  2. RS485 port with modbus support to collect data from client devices.
+Can be configured online to communicate with different devices
   3. 16x2 LCD display
-  4. 3 X high voltage measurement channels with 3.5 mm audio jack connecivity
+  4. Online configurable 6 measurement channels with 3.5 mm audio jack connectivity.
+Can be used with AC/DC voltage/current sensors
-  5. 3 X current measurement channels with 3.5 mm audio jack connecivity
+  5. Temperature and humidity sensor
-  6. Temperature and humidity sensor
+  6. Li-ion battery backup
-  7. Li-ion battery backup
+  7. Over the air firmware updates